 Mother-in-law’s tongue is a succulent plant with thick, moisture-holding leaves.
 This built-in watering system allows the plant to survive in its native environment – dry, rocky regions of the West African tropics.
-Like all succulents, snake plant is susceptible to root rot in soggy conditions, and droopy snake plant leaves often result when the plant is overwatered.
+Like all succulents, the snake plant is susceptible to root rot in soggy conditions, and droopy snake plant leaves often result when the plant is overwatered.

-Water snake plant only when the top 2 or 3 inches of soil is completely dry, and then water deeply until water runs through the drainage hole.
+Water the snake plant only when the top 2 or 3 inches (5-7.5 cm.) of soil is completely dry, and then water deeply until water runs through the drainage hole.
 Although conditions vary, a plant near a heat vent or a sunny window will need water more frequently.
 However, many people find that watering every two or three weeks is adequate.

 Water around the inside edge of the pot to keep the leaves dry, and then allow the pot to drain freely before replacing it on the drainage saucer.
-Don’t water again until the top of soil is dry.
+Don’t water again until the top of the soil is dry.
 Water sparingly during the winter months – only when the leaves begin to look slightly wilted.
 Once a month is usually enough.